guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 ## Interpolating Selectors & Properties

-We've just seen two solutions for inserting a variable into a string but let's now take a look at CSS selectors.
+We've just seen two solutions for inserting a variable into a string but let's now take a look at working with selectors.

 In the following example I have three variables, one called `$selector` and one called `$property` and one called `$value`.
 These variables